Images of British Lichens

-Although C. pyxidata has been considered to be common in Britain, it is evidently over-recorded for C. pocillum and for coarsely sorediate states of C. chlorophaea agg..
-Aptroot et al. (op. cit.) state that it does not occur in the Netherlands and refer several published supposed illustrations to C. pocillum.
+Although C. pyxidata has been considered to be common in Britain, it is probably over-recorded for C. pocillum and for coarsely sorediate states of C. chlorophaea agg.
+Aptroot et al. (2001) refered several published supposed illustrations to C. pocillum.
 Their interpretations of the analytical paintings in Galløe (1954), Natural History of the Danish Lichens, part IX, are highly instructive in understanding this complex.
+However, Ahti & Stenroos (in Nordic Lichen Flora (2013)) take a broader view of C. pyxidata and doubt its separation from elements of the C. chlorophaea complex.
 The extent to which stated diagnostic characters correlate needs further work; it may be that some are environmentally induced and future treatments may involve either further splitting or else lumping of taxa.
 Recent DNA results appear to be conficting, N. American work has shown presence of distinct clades, but other recent work favours a lumping approach (D. Hawksworth, pers.comm.).
 It is essential that further work includes detailed micro-morphometric work on each sample to enable reliable correlation with cladistical results.

 |On peat amongst rocks, Gleniffer Braes, Renfrewshire, March 2009|

 Lichens HOME PAGE | Index of Species | Conditions of Use and e-mail contact | References | Site Home Page